siberianfox/g2wiki/SAM-ICE-Cannot-Debug.md

 **Please let me know if there's anything else you need from my machine and I'll either post it here or in the project repository**

 The SAM-ICE would not debug.
 It would go into debug mode, but it would keep running without stopping on the breakpoint.
 When stopped it was on an assembly instruction.
-Here's a sequence of events:
+Here's is the [original sequence of events](), with updates below:

 **UPDATE 3/31**
 * Wiped all environments and started with a virgin Studio6.0-1996 and a fresh SAM-ICE.
 The SAM-ICE updated when I first used it, but now I should be entirely on production 6.0 code.